No, you do not need any qualifying time to enter any of the Open Water Swimming Series events.

 Swimming WA takes very seriously the safety of its participants and has put in place a comprehensive risk mitigation strategy to deal with all safety issues at our open water events.

-Swimming WA has engaged Surf Life Saving WA as our Water Safety provider and manager for the entire series in 2017-18.
+Swimming WA has engaged Surf Life Saving WA as our Water Safety provider and manager for the entire series.

 Swimming WA has also been working closely with State Government Departments and other water safety providers to ensure the necessary support and risk mitigation strategies are in place to deliver the safest possible environment at all open water events.